-This Prospectus, and other information about the Fund and its affiliates, is available online at refsecialfinance.org.
+This Prospectus, and other information about the Fund and its affiliates, is available online at rsfsocialfinance.org.
 Information included on the Fund's website is not a part of, nor is it incorporated by reference into, this Prospectus.
+Investors should consult the relevant Pricing Supplement, available from the Fund or PTCP, as applicable, in addition to this Prospectus for applicable Note terms.